 Shibuya is the trendy and fashionable shopping district of Tokyo.
-Ideally this tour should be on a Sunday as this is when you can see the best of the Harajuku fashion, which normally appears in the afternoon.
+Ideally this tour should be on a Sunday as this is when you can see the best of the Harajuku fashion and cosplay, which normally appears in the afternoon.
 You can continue to explore the shops, restaurants and cafes into the evening.

 In the morning start you exploration of

 Shibuya Station and work